guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-6.md

 </em>
 </div>

-When the online research did not yield much to go by, we walked to the hostel next doors to book a whale-shark snorkelling tour.
+When the online research did not yield much to go by, we walked to the hostel next door to book a whale-shark snorkelling tour.
 They gave us a ticket and asked us to be at the vendor's (Gama Adventures) by 6:50 AM the next morning.
 So we were at the beach at 6:45 AM the next morning and once the boats started loading, we saw one group after another leave.
 When I went to enquire as to why we were left out, I learnt that they had received the request late and our names had not been put up on their list.
 So we could go today only if a slot opened up, else we would have to come back tomorrow.
 Bummer!
 We talked amongst ourselves and decided to come back the next day.
 The whale-shark tours are recommended to start as early as possible.
 We went back to the BnB to catch up on the unnecessarily lost sleep.
 The rest of the day was spent bumming around in the town.

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/49805091458_6c8bf6ebcf_c.jpg" data-toggle="lightbox">